American Sniper originally had more details regarding the enemy sniper in the film, but it was scrapped due to budget concerns.

 Nosebleed was a film that had its production started in 2001 where a World Trade Center window washer, played by Jackie Chan, foils a terrorist plot.
 The film got scrapped for obvious reasons.

-In 2006, Icon Productions said that it would adapt the book A Great And Terrible Beauty by Libba Bray into a movie.
-However, for whatever reason Icon relinquished the rights to the film and it will not be made in the forseeable future.
+In 2006, Icon Productions said that it would adapt the book A Great and Terrible Beauty by Libba Bray into a movie.
+However, for whatever reason Icon relinquished the rights to the film and it will not be made in the foreseeable future.

 The musical Dream Sequence in Carefree was supposed to be filmed in Technicolor.
 This explains the song title, "I Used To Be Colorblind."

 Apocalypse Now was the communal property of American Zoetrope; it was heavily developed by George Lucas, who wanted to direct it.
 However Francis Ford Coppola overruled him and took it for himself.
 One cannot help but wonder how different George Lucas's career would've been if he'd spent those months of hell in the Philippines instead of Coppola.